close

 Meet our team: Mary-Anne Quilter

-Mary-Anne Quilter CheckUp’s Program Manager – Skin Cancer Early Detection, coordinates the Skin Cancer Early Detection (SCED) outreach service.
+Mary-Anne Quilter CheckUP’s Program Manager – Skin Cancer Early Detection, coordinates the Skin Cancer Early Detection (SCED) outreach service.
 Focusing on regional towns, the service aims to create fairer access to the professional assessment and treatment of skin cancer.

 The SCED service not only facilitates skin cancer clinics across the state but is also facilitating 5 free upskilling workshops in 2024 for GPs living in rural, regional and remote Queensland.
 Covering essential skin cancer detection skills, workshops will be held in Mackay, Mount Isa, Rockhampton, Roma and Townsville.
 For more information or to register for a workshop please click here.